This series of articles about credit cards, points and miles, and budgeting for travel is brought to you in partnership with The Points Guy.

 Chase Sapphire Preferred vs. Citi Premier® Credit Card

 The Chase Sapphire Preferred and Citi Premier® Card are both great cards if you want to earn high rewards on recurring spending.
-Chase Sapphire Preferred offers 75,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's over $900 when you redeem through Chase Travel℠, while the Citi Premier card offers 60,000 bonus points after you spend $4,000 within three months of account opening.
+Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening.
+That’s worth $750 when redeemed through Chase Travel℠.
+The Citi Premier card offers 60,000 bonus points after you spend $4,000 within three months of account opening.
 The Citi Premier has more transfer partners than the Sapphire Preferred – 17 instead of 14.
 Granted, most of these partners are foreign carriers that the average traveler may not be familiar with, but they offer exceptional value if you don’t mind doing a little research.

 The Citi Premier offers a competitive rewards structure with bonus points on dining and travel.
 Cardholders earn up to 10X points on hotel and rental car bookings through the Citi Travel portal.
 All other air travel, hotel, restaurant, gas station and supermarket spending earns 3X points.
 The supermarket category is superior to the Sapphire Preferred’s bonus, limited to online spending only.